gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 ### Usage ###

-1.Use of plugin "reCaptcha for WooCommerce " is easy.
+1.Use of plugin “reCaptcha for WooCommerce” is easy.

-2.You can goto settings screen of WooCommerce where you can see reCaptcha tab"
+2.You can goto settings screen of WooCommerce where you can see reCaptcha tab

 3.Now set reCaptcha keys and enabled reCaptcha on required places.